SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 #### The Investment View (Likelihood) <a name="subparagraph2"></a>

 With a reasonable neutral point to start with.
 We can now turn to the incorporation of investment views/forecast.
-As I see, this is the most innovative part of the Black-Litterman model.
+That is how we make abnormal returns (also probably loss :) ).As I see, this is the most innovative part of the Black-Litterman model.

 The BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for information combination in the next step.
 Additionaly, they propose to express all views (absolute or relative) in linear equations with Gaussian noise, which help to expand usage in scenarios of partial views.
-The diagonal $$\Omega$$ measures the uncertainty around Q and is inverse to investors' confidence on the their views.Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.
+The diagonal $$\Omega$$ measures the uncertainty around Q and is inverse to investors' confidence on the their views.
+Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.

 $$